I love pool noodles!

 I designed this DIY Pool Noodle Float Raft using cut sections of pool noodles.
 This raft is easy and cheap to make plus you can customize it to your own design and color tastes.
 Kids can help too and plan out their own rafts so everyone in the family can have their own personally styled noodle raft.

-You could buy new noodles and cut them up or upscale to use the parts old pool noodles that have sections without cracks or bite marks.
+You could buy new noodles and cut them up or upscale to use the parts old pool noodles that have sections without cracks or bite marks (however new noodles work best).
 As a pool owner, we have many pool noodles that get worn out with time and use.
 I’m not sure how pool noodles look appetizing to some kids, but we’ve had many visitors to our pool who have made bite marks on the pool noodles or even bitten out chunks.
 Bite size chunks of pool noodle are not fun to scoop out of the pool skimmer let me tell you!

 I Love Pool Noodles

 Do you love pool noodles?
 Like I said, I do.
 I’ll tell you why, it’s because they don’t need to be blown up and they fit every sized individual.
 They are popular because kids use them and adults use them too.
 In our backyard pool, we use pool noodles all the time because we swim a lot as a family plus we have several pool parties in the summer so we have frequent visitors at our home (we love to host).
 Pool noodles don’t get holes easily like other floaties do (unless someone bites them of course) so they tend to last longer for us than the air filled rafts and floaties.
 Tried and true, noodles tend to last the longest so I thought why not make a fun pool noodle raft.

 The Supplies You Will Need to Make This Raft